tajexume/Micro-Project/README.md

 Had to edit etc/hosts on client machine in order to be able to resolve the host name errors and had to double check and error correct config files for Docker containers.
 ##Future
 In the next few releases I plan on adding a transcription service along side of the other services to add to functionality and then a homepage for users to actually interact with.
 Complete with a log in service and persisting data.
+## Updates:
+Added jenkins to both Master and Dev branches.
+Will Continue to adjust for robust CI/CD.